thegreenwebfoundation/carbon-txt-validator/docs/contributing.md

 # Contributing

-## How to contribute the carbon-txt validator project
+## How to contribute to the carbon-txt validator project

-The Carbon-txt validator is an open source project and contributions are welcome.
+The Carbon.txt validator is an open source project and contributions are welcome.

 Our [issue tracker is on Github](https://github.com/thegreenwebfoundation/carbon-txt-validator/issues), and maintain a high level roadmap of coming releases as milestones.

 ### Getting set up